Importance of Personal Development: Gratitude

 How Do We Define Gratitude?

 Gratitude derives from the Latin word, gratia.
 It can mean grace, graciousness or gratefulness.
 Psychologists define this concept as a positive emotional response we perceive.
-Gratitude showcases appreciation for what we receive, whether it be for tangible or intangible things.
+It showcases appreciation for what we receive, whether it be for tangible or intangible things.
 It allows us to acknowledge the good in our lives.
 Because we are taking in the good in our lives, we are forming connections with things larger than solely ourselves.
 Taking in this appreciation allows us to form a mindset of abundance.

 Why Choose Gratitude?